Bandwidth/api-docs/external/markdown/overview/account/bandwidthAccountSetupGuide.md

-# Bandwidth Account Setup Guide {#top}
+# Bandwidth Account Setup Guide
-This walks through how to setup and configure your Bandwidth account through the [Bandwidth Dashboard](dashboard.bandwidth.com) for use with our [Number Management](../../numbers/numbers-home-page.md), [HTTP Voice](../../voice/voice-home-page.md), and [HTTP Messaging](../../messaging/messaging-home-page.md) API's.
+This walks through how to setup and configure your Bandwidth account through the [Bandwidth Dashboard](https://dashboard.bandwidth.com) for use with our [Number Management](../../numbers/numbers-home-page.md), [HTTP Voice](../../voice/voice-home-page.md), and [HTTP Messaging](../../messaging/messaging-home-page.md) API's.

-Now that we’ve covered the [hierarchical structure](./bandwidthAccountStructure.md) of your Bandwidth Dashboard account, let’s talk about how to complete your set-up.
+Now that we’ve covered the [hierarchical structure](./bandwidthAccountStructure.md) of your [Bandwidth Dashboard](https://dashboard.bandwidth.com) account, let’s talk about how to complete your set-up.

-Bandwidth recommends that all new users complete their account set-up using the Bandwidth Dashboard user interface to best get acquainted with our unique account structure.
+Bandwidth recommends that all new users complete their account set-up using the [Bandwidth Dashboard](https://dashboard.bandwidth.com) user interface to best get acquainted with our unique account structure.

 After you’ve familiarized yourself with these concepts, you may want to [automate your set-up](./programmaticApplicationSetup.md) and programmatically configure your Sub-Accounts, Locations & Applications.